Week events centering on Jesus.

-Going down the Palm Sunday Road, we’ll arrive at the Church of All Nations and the beautiful Garden of Gethsemane.
-In this tranquil atmosphere, we’ll re-visit Jesus’ final hours before his capture.
+The Palm Sunday Road will lead us to the Church of All Nations and the beautiful Garden of Gethsemane.
+In this tranquil atmosphere, we will re-visit Jesus’ final hours before his capture.

 Our first stop here will be the Western Wall, considered by Jews to be the most sacred and treasured place in the world.
-This revered site is a surprisingly hands-on experience: those who wish to can inscribe a personal note and place it in the wall, recite an emotional prayer or simply admire this magnificent edifice, which stands firmly at over 2000 years old.
+This revered site enables a surprisingly hands-on experience.
+At your wish, you can inscribe a personal note and place it in the wall, recite an emotional prayer, or simply admire this magnificent edifice, which stands firmly at over 2000 years old.

-Following the Via Dolorosa, we’ll continue to the Muslim Quarter.
-This route takes us down the path of Agony that Jesus suffered on as he made his way to his
+We will follow the Via Dolorosa and continue to the Muslim Quarter.
+This route takes us down the path of agony that Jesus suffered on the way to crucifixion.

-crucifixion.
-We’ll attend most of the stations, including the final five which are found within the Church of the Holy Sepulchre.
-For many, our visit at this church will be the climax of our Jerusalem tour.
-The church is of matchless significance as it’s the holiest place in the world for Christians.
-It is where most denominations believe that Jesus was crucified and buried as well as where, 1700 years ago, St. Helena found the Cross of the Crucifixion.
-We’ll be visiting the different parts of the Church including the Golgotha, the Holy Sepulchre (Jesus’ tomb), the five final stations of the Via Dolorosa and more.
+Our path will cover most significant stops, including the five final stations, located in the Church of the Holy Sepulchre.
+Our visit at this church represents the climax of many travelers’ Jerusalem tour.
+The matchless significance of this church signifies the holiest place in the world for Christians.
+TBy the tradition, Jesus was crucified and buried here and this is where St. Helena found the Cross of the Crucifixion 1700 years ago.
+We will inspect the various parts of the Church, including the Golgotha, the Holy Sepulchre (Jesus’ tomb), the five final stations of the Via Dolorosa and others.

-The birth city of Jesus Christ and King David, Bethlehem, awaits us for the second part of our day.
-Here, we’ll visit the Church of Nativity, the ground upon which Jesus was born.
-We’ll also have a chance to see the Star of Bethlehem and to glance at the Shepherd’s Field.
-After a full day of spiritual sites, we’ll make our way back to your hotel.
+Coming next, for our second part of the day, the visit Bethlehem, the birth city of Jesus Christ and King David.
+We will visit the Church of Nativity, the earthly spot of the birth of Jesus.
+We will be privileged to see the Star of Bethlehem and to glance at the Shepherd’s Field.
+After a full day of spiritual sites, we will return to your hotel.

 You can also read some more About Me.